 - Scientific Investigation 20-30%

 The Writing section of the ACT is optional because some colleges and universities require an ACT writing sample and others do not.
-Stay tuned for our article on everything you need to know about the ACT Writing section!
+Find out more about the ACT Writing section.

 Now that you know a bit more about the ACT, it’s time to start practicing!